 Some of my daily photos were captured only because I was there, aware and ready.
 Some examples are here and here.

 You have to make it happen: But a great photographer doesn't only respond to random situations as they arise.
-Great photogs seek great photos and 20-26-09take steps to create them.
+Great photogs seek great photos and take steps to create them.
 That's the difference between "taking" a picture and "making" one.
 I recently attended a photo exhibit with my daughter at Boston's Museum of Fine Arts.
 I was struck by the number of photos that were of simple, everyday subjects, that we look at but don't necessarily see: the wrinkles on the back of an elderly person's hand or a woman dashing to an unknown appointment, a look of concern on her face.
 First you must see the potential around you then take steps to capture it in a photograph.
 I waited for an hour to take this sunset photo.
 I had no guarantee it would be any good, but I had in my mind's eye what I was trying to capture, and took steps (equipment, timing, knowledge and a patient wife) to make it happen.
 During this assignment, I learned to think ahead for everyday's opportunities, based on where I planned to be, anticipating the scene, the lighting (natural or not, considering weather, timing, etc.).
 As you can see, some days I planned better than others!

 Varying your shooting style ain't easy: I found myself falling into familiar patterns during these 30 days - thinking about the day's shot in advance and gravitating to the places and conditions I was comfortable with and/or that were convenient.
 But for fear of having 30 pictures of the orchids in my office, I forced myself to vary what I was looking for.
 In retrospect, I think I could have done that even better.
 This post from the Digital Photography School has some good ideas for mixing it up.
 We expand our photographic knowledge and skills by stretching ourselves, by trying new techniques and subjects under differing conditions.
 I plan to continue "stretching".